JoshBrading/Q2-Plants-Vs-Stroggs/readme.txt

  *Explodes a few seconds after being placed

-Stroggs (Zombies)
+## Stroggs (Zombies)

-*Zombie
+- Zombie
-  *Basic zombie, dies fairly quickly
+	- Basic zombie, dies fairly quickly
-*Cone Head Zombie
+- Cone Head Zombie
-  *Takes more damage to kill
+	-   Takes more damage to kill
-*Pole Vaulting Zombie
+- Pole Vaulting Zombie
-  *Can vault over wall-nuts but has no health boost *Peashooter Zombie
+	-   Can vault over wall-nuts but has no health boost
+- Peashooter Zombie
-  *Takes the same damage to kill as the basic zombie but can also shoot projectiles at the plants
+	-   Takes the same damage to kill as the basic zombie but can also shoot projectiles at the plants

-Gameplay
+## **Gameplay**

-*5 x 9 play area
+- 5 x 9 play area
-*Top down camera
+- Top down camera
-*Zombies can only walk straight ahead, plants can only shoot straight ahead *Sun drops
+- Zombies can only walk straight ahead, plants can only shoot straight ahead
+- Sun drops
- *Clicking sun drops gives the player 25-50 suns *Store
+-  Clicking sun drops gives the player 25-50 suns
+- Store
- *Spend sun to buy plants to place on the map
+-  spend sun to buy plants to place on the map
- *Click to place plants
+-  Click to place plants
-*End game
+- End game
- *If the Strogg’s (zombies) make their way through all the plants and off the game board the game is lost
+-  If the Strogg's (zombies) make their way through all the plants and off the game board the game is lost

-Deliverables
+## **Deliverables**

-PvZ mechanics
+- PvZ mechanics
-7 plants
+- 7 plants
-4 zombie types
+- 4 zombie types
-Plant shop
+- Plant shop